 The first Hollywood Studio tour I ever did was the Sony Pictures Studios Tour.
 This studio is located in Culver City, quite a drive from our Hollywood motel.
 In fact, we were stuck in traffic and arrived late.
 The tours seemed to operate pretty often so I was hoping they could just put us on the next group.

-We arrived at the Sony Pictures Plaza where the tours start from.
+We arrived at the Sony Pictures Plaza where the tours started from.
 The agent at the desk informed us we could actually join our original group, as they were watching a short video that was included in the tour.
 We were ok with missing the video as our schedule was pretty jam packed.
 We met our guide and the group as they came out of the video.
 The group size itself was a bit larger than WB and Paramount, about 12-15 people.
 Unlike the other tours which use carts, this tour is all walking, so make sure you wear good shoes.

 The tour began with walking from the Sony offices Lobby across the street into the studios themselves.
 You pass under the Sony archway and the first thing you see is a giant rainbow.
 This was erected to honour the filming of The Wizard of Oz.
 The guide spoke about some of the history of the site, as many classic films were produced here.